ben-scully/dynamics-crm-helpers/README.md

 ## Current Problems
 - Painful auto complete. e.g. Xrm -> XrmToolKit.. when trying to type Xrm.Page.
-- Lack of 'import' 'export'.
+- Lack of 'import' 'export' for Javascript/Typescript.
 - Repitition of code. e.g. Xrm.Page.......getAttribute("asdf").value with null checks etc COULD BE Helper.getValue("asdf").
 - Lack of TypeScript. i.e. hard to move around code with F12 between files and F2 between files.
 - Deploying / checkingin / version control.
 These are all seperate and easy to mess up and slow.
 There must be a better way.

 ## Wants
-- Retrieve Settings, other records etc
+- Retrieve Settings, other records etc (CRM.Repository... tinyIoC)
 - Don't use namespaces which clash with basic CRM Entities etc